Best time of day and week to host webinars

-Depending on your audience, these trends may face slight changes.
+We mentioned your audience, yes?
+So, depending on them, these trends may face slight changes.
 In addition to the above points, you should pay attention to data from your past webinars to understand when your audience prefers to join webinars.
 You can also communicate with the participants to get a better idea about their weekly schedules.
 You can even conduct polls and surveys within the audience.

 If you are ready to get to know your audience better to maximize the engagement of your webinars, LiveWebinar provides easy-to-use features to connect with your audience without much hassle.
 You can conduct surveys and polls and chat with the participants easily thanks to this cloud-based platform.